HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Introduction

-Despite their significance, the processes responsible for the initiation, growth, and spatial organization of impermeable ice layers are not yet well understood.
-Ice layer formation requires freezing to become localized over a narrow depth interval, which may arise through meltwater ponding above stratigraphic contrasts \citep{Marsh1984a,Pfeffer1998,wever2016simulating,Humphrey2021} or through rapid freezing of infiltrating meltwater when conductive heat loss overtakes advective heat transport as liquid water content declines \citep{shadab2024mechanism}.
-In practice, low-permeability layers likely emerge through repeated infiltration and refreezing events that progressively reduce porosity toward pore close-off \citep{shadab2024mechanism}.
+Despite their significance, the processes responsible for the initiation, growth, and spatial organization of impermeable ice layers are not yet well understood. {Ice layer formation requires freezing to become localized over a narrow depth interval, which may arise through meltwater ponding above stratigraphic contrasts \citep{Marsh1984a,Pfeffer1998,wever2016simulating,Humphrey2021} or through rapid freezing of infiltrating meltwater when over-steepened thermal gradients ahead of infiltration fronts relax as liquid water content declines \citep{shadab2024mechanism}.} In practice, low-permeability layers likely emerge through repeated infiltration and refreezing events that progressively reduce porosity toward pore close-off \citep{shadab2024mechanism}.
 As permeability decreases, meltwater fluxes can exceed the local hydraulic conductivity of the firn, leading to perching, saturation, and lateral flow.
 Accurately representing these transitions, from unsaturated to fully saturated conditions, is therefore essential for predicting the complete firn hydrology from the unsaturated to the saturation region and estimating the partitioning of meltwater into liquid storage, refreezing, and runoff.